-ING Collection United Kingdom
+ING Collection in the United Kingdom

 The extensive art collection in the United Kingdom is diverse yet cohesive at the same time.
 Most of the works come from the collection of the British merchant bank Barings, which was acquired by ING in 1995.
 These works reflect the character and history of Barings Bank.